AWildErin/AWildErin/README.md

 - [CIScripts](https://github.com/AWildErin/ciscripts): A python module used in my UE4/5 CI pipelines with helper utilities just to make it less painful.

 ### Libraries and tools
-- [CBReader](https://github.com/AWildErin/cbreader): A C++ library for reading various SCP:CB formats
+- [CBReader](https://github.com/AWildErin/cbreader): A C++ library for reading various SCP:CB formats.
-- [CBConverter](https://github.com/AWildErin/cbconverter): A tool using CBReader to convert SCP:CB formats to fbx
+- [CBConverter](https://github.com/AWildErin/cbconverter): A tool using CBReader to convert SCP:CB formats to fbx.
+- [CBRoomConverter](https://github.com/AWildErin/CBRoomConverter): A tool to extract rooms from SCP:CB and place their entities in a JSON format.

 ### Misc
-- [FUnrealTemplates](https://github.com/AWildErin/funrealtemplates): Various templates for the VS2022 plugin [FUnreal](https://github.com/fdefelici/vs-funreal)
+- [FUnrealTemplates](https://github.com/AWildErin/funrealtemplates): Various templates for the VS2022 plugin [FUnreal](https://github.com/fdefelici/vs-funreal).